Indonesian Democratic Party of Struggle: 2014–2023: Return to power, the Jokowi administration, and factional rivalry

 In April 2019, incumbent president Joko Widodo was the party's presidential candidate running for a second term, with Ma'ruf Amin as his running mate.
-Widodo won successful won a second term with 55.50% of the vote.
+The pair was supported with this time, a larger coalition with Golkar, United Development Party, Perindo, and PSI declaring their support together with the existing coalition members.
+Widodo won a second term with 55.50% of the vote.
 PDI-P remained the largest party in the DPR, winning 19.33% of the vote.